 - April 7 – Have cystoscopy at KSB hospital.
 Takes biopsy – the process is called a TURBT.

 - April 13 – See Dr. Mathew.
-Sample is cancerous.
-High grade, but no muscle invasion which means it is contained within the bladder.
+Sample is cancerous, but no muscle invasion which means it is contained within the bladder.
 The treatment for this is BCG which is a virus inserted directly into to the bladder to stimulate the immune response.
 I am scheduled to have 6 weekly treatments, then go in for a periodic cystoscopy.
-(High grade bladder cancer has a strong tendency to return.)
+(Bladder cancer has a strong tendency to return.)
 At this point I have every reason to think that the impact on my life will be minimal and there’s no reason to tell everyone.